graphprotocol/uniswap-subgraph/README.md

 testnet, the `subgraph.yaml` file will need to have the contract addresses changed to point to the correct address for each respective network.

-The subgraph takes less than 15 minutes to sync.
+The subgraph takes ~2 hours to sync.

 ## Brief Description of The Graph Node Setup